5hy7xz92nd-oss/CL4R1T4S/OPENAI/Codex.md

 ## container

-namespace container {

-// Open a new interactive exec session in a container.
-// Normally used for launching an interactive shell.
-Multiple sessions may
-// be running at a time.
 type new_session = (_: {
     session_name: string,
 }) => any;

-// Feed characters to a session's STDIN.
-// After feeding characters, wait some amount of time, flush
-// STDOUT/STDERR, and show the results.
-Note that a minimum of 250 ms is enforced, so
-// if a smaller value is provided, it will be overridden with 250 ms. type feed_chars = (_: {
+type feed_chars = (_: {
     session_name: string,
     chars: string,